-The calculation agent will determine each Monthly Return on the 22nd of each month beginning October 22, 2004 through September 22, 2007 or, if any of those days is not an Index Business Day, the next succeeding day that is an Index Business Day, except as described below under the definition of Ending Value (each a "Monthly Return Calculation Date"), by determining the percentage change in the closing level of the Nasdaq-100 Index on that Monthly Return Calculation Date preceding Monthly Return Calculation Date, or, in the case of the first Monthly Return Calculation Date of October 22, 2004, the Pricing Date.
+The calculation agent will determine each Monthly Return on the 26th of each month beginning November 26, 2004 through October 26, 2007 or, if any of those days is not an Index Business Day, the next succeeding day that is an Index Business Day, except as described below under the definition of Ending Value (each a "Monthly Return Calculation Date"), by determining the percentage change in the closing level of the Nasdaq-100 Index on that Monthly Return Calculation Date relative to the closing level of the Nasdaq-100 Index on the immediately preceding Monthly Return Calculation Date, or, in the case of the first Monthly Return Calculation Date of November 26, 2004, the Pricing Date.
 Each of those Monthly Returns (subject to the Monthly Return Cap) will be added to (or in the case of decreases, subtracted from) the Summation Amount.